imfd-stroemungsmechanik/introduction-into-cfd/6_exhaust_gas_recirculation/2_solving.md

 Here, `mpirun` takes care of the parallel execution, `-np 4` is an additional option specifying the number of processors used (here: 4), `rhoPimpleFoam` is the executable run in parallel and `-parallel` an additional option, so OpenFOAM knows to run the solver in parallel.
 Results folders created during parallel execution are stored in their respective processor folder.
 Furthermore, post-processing function objects are stored as normal in the `postProcessing` directory.

 The progress of the job is written to the terminal window like normal.
-It tells the user the current time step (e.g. iteration in steady-state simulations), the equations beeing solved, initial and final residuals for all fields and should look like follows:
+It tells the user the current time step (e.g. iteration in steady-state simulations), the equations being solved, initial and final residuals for all fields and should look like follows: